-If you’re really ready to dive in and want some extra hand holding from an accountant who’s been there, check out the 2016 Bite-Sized Bookkeeping Bootcamp.
+If you’re really ready to dive in and want some extra hand holding from an accountant AND maker who’s been there, check out the 2017 Bite-Sized Bookkeeping Bootcamp.
 This course is like my action steps checklist on mucho steroids.
 This bootcamp is designed to get you through the process in the least stressful way possible in small, doable steps.
 The bootcamp includes the following:

 - An inventory & supply spreadsheet for makers developed especially to help boot campers enter their inventory and supplies in a manageable way